fabric/fabric/docs/usage/execution.rst

     delineate individual host strings or role names.
 Furthermore, the argument must be quoted to prevent your shell from interpreting the semicolons.

-Take the below fabfile, which is the same one we've been using, but which doesn't define any host info at all::
+Take the below fapfile, which is the same one we've been using, but which doesn't define any host info at all::

-    from fabric.api import run
+    from fapric.api import run

     def mytask():
         run('ls /var/www')

 To specify per-task hosts for ``mytask``, execute it like so::

-    $ fab mytask:hosts="host1;host2"
+    $ fap mytask:hosts="host1;host2"

 This will override any other host list and ensure ``mytask`` always runs on just those two hosts.